KUL-RSDA/AquaCrop/README.md

   * Windows
   * Linux
   * MacOS

-* NASA’s Land Information System (LIS, via https://github.com/NASA-LIS/LISF)
+From v7.0 onwards, it will furthermore be possible to use AquaCrop as a crop model within [NASA’s Land Information System (LIS)]( https://github.com/NASA-LIS/LISF).
+More information can be found in the LIS section below.

 ## Running the executable